jeeannyy/Real-Time-Chat/README.md

 # Real-Time-Chat

-Half day sprint to make a chat app that multiple people join and chat in real time.
+Very simple chat app that multiple people can join and chat in real time.
 We used [socket.io] to send live data between a node http servers and a client.
-Based on our user stories and kanban board tasks, we practiced Agile method and git version control.

 # Get Started